Visa Options for Studying in New Zealand – Students Visa

 If you want to take up multiple courses in New Zealand, you may want to choose the Pathway Student Visa option.
 As a Pathway Student Visa holder, you can take up to three consecutive courses for up to five years with one or more education providers.

 With the Pathway Student Visa, you can study up to 3 courses, one after the other, on a single student visa.
-You can also work part-time up to 20 hours per week while studying and full-time when in holidays.
+You can also work part-time up to 20 hours per week while studying and full-time during holidays.

 Things to Note about the Pathway Student Visa

-In the Pathway Students Visa, you cannot include your dependent partner or children.
-However, they can apply for their own visas with your relation.
+In the Pathway Student Visa, you cannot include your dependent partner or children.
+However, they can apply for their visas with your relation.
 The Pathway student visa is enough to complete your educational plans in New Zealand.

 Eligibility Criteria for Pathway Student Visa

-Like all other Visa options, you will need to meet certain criteria to be eligible for the pathway Student Visa.
+Like all other Visa options, you will need to meet specific criteria to be eligible for the pathway Student Visa.
 These eligibility criteria are:

 • Identity: You must provide a valid identification proof of yourself.
 This includes two photographs and a copy of your passport certificate.